 Hong Kong's smoking prevalence is among the lowest in the world.
-According to the Thematic Household Survey

-(no.36) conducted by the Census & Statistics Department in 2008, the percentage of daily cigarette smokers out of the Hong Kong population aged 15 or above is 11.8%.
+According to the Thematic Household Survey (Report No.36) conducted by the Census & Statistics Department during December 2007 to March 2008, the percentage of daily cigarette smokers out of the Hong Kong population aged 15 or above is 11.8%.